nonomal/harper/harper-core/tests/text/tagged/Difficult sentences.md

 > They dismissed the meeting with a   wave of their hand .
 # IPl  V/J       D   NSg     P    D/P NSg  P  D     NSg  .
 > Speak with a   confident voice .
-# NSg/V P    D/P NSg/J     NSg/V .
+# NSg/V P    D/P J         NSg/V .
 > With what  / whose money ?
 I   have   nothing left      to buy   groceries ( with ) .
 # P    NSg/I .
 I     NSg/J .
 ISg NSg/VX NSg/I/J NPrSg/V/J P  NSg/V NPl/V     .
 P    . .
 > It        was small     and bumpy , with a   tinge of orange    .